hacheemaster/hacheemaster.github.io/_posts/2019-04-20-DeployRESTAPIDocker.md

     app.run(port=5000,host='0.0.0.0')
 ```

-### Test flask server works
+### Test flask server

-Before deploying our flask server in a Docker container, we will check to make sure it's working as expected.
+Before deploying our flask server in a Docker container, let's check to make sure it's working as expected.
 In a terminal we can run the server by running the following command:
 ```powershell
 python app.py
 ```